ryanklee/think-taink/docs/problem_statements.md

 - Need for scalable frameworks for autonomous separation assurance in our ExperimentRunner service
 - Lack of socially-attentive policy optimization techniques in our Agent entities for self-driving scenarios
 - Need for decentralized scheduling management strategies for controllable loads in our ExperimentRunner service
+- Lack of integration of Evolutionary Game Theory principles in our Agent and Experiment aggregates for modeling emergent behaviors
+- Need for agent-based modeling techniques to study the evolution of collective behaviors in our multi-agent experiments
 - [REF001] "Swarm Intelligence Decentralized Decision Making In Multi-Agent System" (2023)
 - [REF002] "Balancing Collective Exploration and Exploitation in Multi-Agent and Multi-Robot Systems: A Review" (2022)
 - [REF003] "A review: Swarm Robotics: Cooperative Control in Multi-Agent Systems" (2022)